Rory O’ Connor – Property

-Having studied the B.C.L in NUI Galway, I was in no doubt that I wanted to pursue a career in law.
+Having studied the B.C.L in N.U.I.G, I was in no doubt that I wanted to pursue a career in law.
+After overcoming the obstacle that was the FE1 exams, I decided to think more carefully about the area in which I wanted to specialise.
 I had always been particularly interested in the business aspects of law, and with this in mind I packed my bags and enrolled in The University of Rotterdam in the Netherlands, where I completed a Masters Degree in Commercial Law.
 It was at this point I applied for a training contract, safe in the knowledge this was the area in which I would prefer to practice.